conorbmurphy/galvanizereference/README.md

       X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=0)

-`from sklearn.linear_model import LinearRegression` `from sklearn.linear_model import LogisticRegression` `from sklearn.neighbors import KNeighborsClassifier` `from sklearn.tree import DecisionTreeRegressor`
+      from sklearn.linear_model import LinearRegression
+      from sklearn.linear_model import LogisticRegression

+      from sklearn.neighbors import KNeighborsClassifier

+      from sklearn.tree import DecisionTreeRegressor

-`from sklearn.ensemble import RandomForestClassifier`
+      from sklearn.ensemble import RandomForestClassifier
-* `max_features`: for classification start with sqrt(p) and for regression p/3
+      # `max_features`: for classification start with sqrt(p) and for regression p/3
-* `min_sample_leaf`: start with None and try others
+      # `min_sample_leaf`: start with None and try others
-* `n_jobs`: -1 will make it run on the max # of proocessors
+      # `n_jobs`: -1 will make it run on the max # of proocessors

+      from sklearn.ensemble import AdaBoostClassifier
-`from sklearn.ensemble import AdaBoostClassifier` `from sklearn.ensemble import GradientBoostingRegressor`
+      from sklearn.ensemble import GradientBoostingRegressor
-* You can used `staged_predict` to access the boosted steps, which is especially useful in plotting error rate over time
+      # You can used `staged_predict` to access the boosted steps, which is especially useful in plotting error rate over time

-`from sklearn.svm import SVC` # sklearn uses SVC's even though it's a SVM.
+      from sklearn.svm import SVC # sklearn uses SVC's even though it's a SVM.
-* By default, SVC will use radial basis, which will enlarge your feature space with higher-order functions
+      # By default, SVC will use radial basis, which will enlarge your feature space with higher-order functions

 A few other fun tools:

+      from sklearn.model_selection import GridSearchCV
-`from sklearn.model_selection import GridSearchCV` Searches over designated parameters to tune a model
+      # Searches over designated parameters to tune a model
-* GridSearch can parallelize jobs so set `n_jobs = -1`
+      # GridSearch can parallelize jobs so set `n_jobs = -1`

-`from sklearn.pipeline import Pipeline`
+      from sklearn.pipeline import Pipeline
-Note that pipeline is helpful for keeping track of changes
+      # Note that pipeline is helpful for keeping track of changes

-`from sklearn.preprocessing import LabelEncoder`
+      from sklearn.preprocessing import LabelEncoder
-This tool will transform classes into numerical values
+      # This tool will transform classes into numerical values

+---

+### Plotting with matplotlib and seaborn ###

+Matplotlib is the defacto choice for plotting in python.
+There's also Plotly, Bokeh, Seaborne, Pandas, and ggplot.
+Seaborne and Pandas were both built on matplotlib.

+There are three levels plotting can can be accesed on:

+1. `plt`: minimal, fast interface
+2. `OO interface w/ pyplot`: fine-grained control over figure, axes, etc
+3. `pure OO interface`: embed plots in GUI applications (will probably never use)

+      plt.figure
+      x_data = np.arange(0, 4, .011)
+      y_data = np.sin(x_data)
+      plt.plot(x_data, y_data)
+      plt.show()

+      pd.scatter_matrix(df, alpha=0.2, figsize=(6, 6), diagonal='kde') # scattermatrix

+The objects involved are the figure and axes.
+We can call individual axes, but normally we deal with them together.
+The figure defines the area on which we can draw.
+The axes is how we plot specific data.

+      fig, ax_list = plt.subplots(4, 2)
+      for ax, flips in zip(ax_list.flatten(), value):
+        x_value = [data changed by flips]
+        y_value = [data changed by flips]
+        ax.plot(x_value, y_value)

+Plotting predictions can be done using `np.linspace()` to generate X or Y values for your plot.

+A useful plot from seaborn is heatmap and violin plot (which is the kde mirrored):

+      agg = cars.groupby(['origin'], cars['year'])
+      ax = sns.heatmap(agg.unstack(level = 'year'), annot = True) # Be sure to annotate so you know what your values are

+      fit, axes = plt.subplots(3, 2)
+      for ax, var in zip(axes.ravel(), num_vars):
+        sns.violinplot(y = var, data = cars, ax = ax)

 ---